-WHEREAS, the Guidelines do not expressly prescribe (a) the specific amounts or percentages of State Funds that must remain in the Cash Accounts, (b) the number of Liquidity or Reserve Accounts that will be maintained to manage State Funds, (c) the number of Managers that are required or authorized to provide investment services for the Liquidity and Reserve Accounts, or (d) the benchmarks or benchmark proxies that will be used by OST and the Board to assess the performance of State Funds and the Managers, or (e) the treatment of restricted State Funds ("Open Investment Issues");
+WHEREAS, the Guidelines do not expressly prescribe (a) the specific amounts or percentages of State Funds that must remain in the Cash Accounts, (b) the number of Liquidity or Reserve Accounts that will be maintained to manage State Funds, (c) the number of Managers that are required or authorized to provide investment services for the Liquidity and Reserve Accounts, (d) the benchmarks or benchmark proxies that will be used by OST and the Board to assess the performance of State Funds and the Managers, or (e) the treatment of restricted State Funds ("Open Investment Issues");

-WHEREAS, pursuant to Resolution No. 2017-1, the Board preliminarily approved an Investment investment Architecture architecture addressing the certain of the Open Investment Issues to provide a more detailed framework for the investment of State Funds-and facilitate a procurement process for investment management services;
+WHEREAS, pursuant to Resolution No. 2017-1, the Board preliminarily approved an investment architecture addressing certain of the Open Investment Issues to provide a more detailed framework for the investment of State Funds;

-WHEREAS, pursuant to Resolution No. 2018-1, the Board approved an Amended Investment Architecture that refined the benchmark guidance and Reserve Account sstructure;
+WHEREAS, pursuant to Resolution No. 2018-1, the Board approved an Amended Investment Architecture that refined the benchmark guidance and Reserve Account Structure;